bccp/nbodykit/docs/source/catalogs/overview.rst

 The main interface for dealing with data in the form of catalogs of discrete objects is provided by subclasses of the :class:`nbodykit.base.catalog.CatalogSource` object.
-In this section, we provide an overview of the class and note important things to know.
+In this section, we provide an overview of this class and note important things to know.

 .. contents::